Week 37: Statistical interpretations and Resampling Methods

 With the OLS expressions for the parameters \( \boldsymbol{\beta} \) we found \( \mathbb{E}(\boldsymbol{\beta}) = \boldsymbol{\beta} \), which means that the estimator of the regression parameters is unbiased.

-This quantity will be used to construct a confidence interval for the estimates.
+This quantity can be used to construct a confidence interval for the estimates.

 Standard Approach based on the Normal Distribution